Delaunay/ml-seed/README.rst

 Example
 ~~~~~~~

-_ is an example of reposity than can be generated
+`slurm-examples <https://github.com/Delaunay/slurm-examples>`_ is an example of reposity than can be generated
 using this cookie cutter.

 Automation